Carcodee/CodeRaytracer/README.md

 Path tracing is based on the Vulkan ray tracing pipeline, which is provided by VK_KHR_ray_tracing_pipeline extension.
 Currently, path tracing doesn't have any runtime denosing, there is just a simple result accumulation when camera the doesn't move.

+##Running The project for visual studio users

+Build the solution inside "VStudio_Build" and after the build is done set editor as stardup project

 ## Examples

 there are examples Inside "Core/Source/Resources/Assets/models", just drag and drop the model file inside the app and the model will be loaded

-##Running The project

-Right there is only support for cmake projects, soon I will load a easy to build visual studio solution

 ## Renders